Ever seen this face before? Perhaps on a tree in the woods somewhere, or in a painting?

 This is one of those pagan symbols that the Catholic Church didn’t have too many problems with.
 Instead of repurposing the Green Man (like they did with the magical Celtic cauldrons, and the mother goddesses from all over Europe), the church embraced the Green Man through architecture.
 Most European churches have Green Men hiding in their facades and ceilings.
 The reasoning seems pretty obvious– Jesus Christ also came back from the dead and was a symbol of death and resurrection.
 In all aspects, he truly is a Green Man himself– as is the Egyptian God, Osiris (who even has a green face) and the Zoroastrian god, Mithra.

-The Green Man’s face is a good emblem for a drinking implement.
+The Green Man’s face is a good emblem for any drinking horn.
 If you’re giving it as a gift, he’d be a real blessing to a newly-married husband, or a new father.
 Or a dad with LOTS of kids.
 And though the Green Man is a, well, man, his foliated visage isn’t just for the menfolk.
 These days, the Green Man is one of the most recognizable Neopagan symbols, especially due to his close relationship to the Celtic god Cernunnos and the Greek gods, Dionysus and Pan.